Joseph Kony

-Joseph Rao Kony (likely born 1961) is a Ugandan militant who founded the Lord's Resistance Army (LRA), a Christian fundamentalist organization, designated as a terrorist group by the United Nations Peacekeepers, the European Union and various other governments.
+Joseph Rao Kony (born September 1961) is a Ugandan militant and warlord who founded the Lord's Resistance Army (LRA), designated as a terrorist group by the United Nations Peacekeepers, the European Union, and various other governments including the United Kingdom and United States.

-An Acholi, Kony was born into a middle-class family.
-Kony's father Luizi Obol and his mother Nora Oting were both farmers.
-Kony dropped out of school at a young age.
-In 1987, he formed the Lord's Resistance Army.
-Kony declared a military offensive in Uganda, aiming to overthrow Yoweri Museveni's Ugandan government and establish a theocratic state based on the dominion theology.
-After Kony's terror activities, he was banished from Uganda, and shifted to South Sudan.
-Kony described himself as a freedom fighter, struggling for a Christian Uganda.
+An Acholi, Kony served as an altar boy in his childhood.
+After the Ugandan Civil War, Kony participated in the subsequent insurgency against president Yoweri Museveni under the Holy Spirit Movement or the Uganda People's Democratic Army before founding the LRA in 1987.
+Aiming to create a Christian state based on dominion theology, Kony directed the multi-decade Lord's Resistance Army insurgency.
+After Kony's terror activities, he was banished from Uganda and shifted to South Sudan.

-Kony has long been one of Africa's most notorious warlords.
-He is currently one of the most wanted African militants as well.
+Kony has long been one of Africa's most notorious and most wanted militant warlords.
 He has been accused by government entities of ordering the abduction of children to become child soldiers and sex slaves.
 Approximately 66,000 children became soldiers, and 2 million people were displaced internally from 1986 to 2009 by his forces.
 Kony was indicted in 2005 for war crimes and crimes against humanity by the International Criminal Court (ICC) in The Hague, but he has evaded capture.
-He has been subject to an Interpol Red Notice at the request of the ICC since 2006.
+He has been subject to an Interpol Red Notice at the ICC's request since 2006.
 Since the Juba peace talks in 2006, the Lord's Resistance Army no longer operates in Uganda.
 Sources claim that they are in the Democratic Republic of the Congo (DRC), the Central African Republic (CAR), or South Sudan.
 In 2013, Kony was reported to be in poor health, and Michel Djotodia, president of the CAR, claimed he was negotiating with Kony to surrender.

 By April 2017, Kony was still at large, but his force was reported to have shrunk to approximately 100 soldiers, down from an estimated high of 3,000.
 Both the United States and Uganda ended the hunt for Kony and the LRA, believing that the LRA was no longer a significant security risk to Uganda.

-Biography
+As of 2022, he is reported to be hiding in Darfur.

-Early life
+Early life and family

-Kony was likely born in 1961, in Odek, a village east of Gulu in northern Uganda, to farmers Luizi Obol and Nora Oting.
+Kony was born in September 1961 in Odek, Northern Region, Uganda.
 He is a member of the Acholi people.
-He was either the youngest or second youngest of six children in the family.
-Kony enjoyed a good relationship with his siblings, but was quick to retaliate in a dispute and when confronted would often resort to physical violence.
-His father was a lay catechist of the Catholic Church, and his mother was an Anglican.
+His father, Luizi Obol, was a farmer and lay catechist of the Catholic Church.
+Kony's mother, Nora Oting, was an Anglican and also a farmer.
+He was either the youngest or second-youngest of six children in the family.
 His older sister, Gabriela Lakot, still lives in Odek.

-Kony never finished elementary school.
+He enjoyed a good relationship with his siblings, but was quick to retaliate in a dispute, and when confronted, would often resort to physical violence.
+Kony never finished elementary school, dropping out at age 15.
 He was an altar boy until 1976.
-He dropped out of school at age 15.
+He married Selly and together they had a son, Ali Ssalongo Kony.